kevmo314/filnux/README.md

 __Filnux is still in active development.
 Many parts may not be working yet, see [planned features](#planned-features).__

-Filnux takes its inspiration from @ngrx/store.
+Filnux takes its inspiration from [@ngrx/store](https://github.com/ngrx/store) with a few key modifications.

+- Each module has its own store.
+- Class-based actions are used instead of a centralized reducer, allowing them to be contained within the module.
+- Actions do not rely on magic strings for identification.

 ## Installation